epam/EPAM-AI-RUN-Marketplace/README.md

 Link to keycloak
 URL = https://keycloak.<TF_VAR_platform_domain_name>/auth/admin.
-Where TF_VAR_platform_domain_name the value is define in `deployment/terraform-scripts/deployment.conf` file.
+Where TF_VAR_platform_domain_name the value is defined in `deployment/terraform-scripts/deployment.conf` file.
 Sample: `https://keycloak.example.com/auth/admin`

 You can find creds in AWS Console or in the output of previously run script.